-If you would like to donate, please download and complete a pledge form.
+If you would like to contribute by paper check, please download and complete a pledge form.

 The First Year Graduate Student Research Fund allows students to focus fully on research once their classes and graduate board exams are finished.
 This is particularly critical for the young professors who are still establishing their sources of funding and is particularly important in the current research funding climate.